-- More than 6 delinquent outstanding accounts with the exception to medical accounts.
+- More than 6 delinquent outstanding accounts with the exception to medical and educational accounts.

 Criminal history items that would prompt denial include, but are not limited to:

-- Felony: Applicants with a felony within the last 10 years will be ineligible for tenancy.
+- Felony: Applicants with a felony within the last 10 years or 3 or more felonies in the last 20 years will be ineligible for tenancy.

-- Murder or Violent Crimes against others: All conviction will be deemed ineligible for tenancy.
+- Murder or Arson: All conviction will be deemed ineligible for tenancy.

 - Sex Offender Registry: All applicants will be deemed ineligible if listed on the sex offender registry.

-- Drug charges: Applicants with any drug charges or convictions within the last 10 years will be ineligible for tenancy.
+- Drug charges (does not include alcohol or marijuana where legal): Applicants with any non-felony drug charges or convictions within the last 5 years will be ineligible for residency.